Our Members Asked:

 ConsumerLab.com has tested the quality of a variety of potassium supplements.
 Its results and Top Picks are found in the Potassium Supplements Review, which includes additional information about what potassium does, how it is used, and potential side effects.

-Supplements that may possibly help reduce symptoms of coronavirus
+Supplements that may help reduce symptoms of coronavirus

 Andrographis (Andrographis paniculata), sometimes referred to as "Indian echinacea," has been shown to help reduce symptoms of upper respiratory tract infections (colds) (Saxena, Phytomedicine 2010).
 Some researchers have theorized, based on a computer modeling study, that andrographolide, a component of andrographis, may inhibit an enzyme produced by SARS-CoV-2, the virus that causes COVID-19 (Enmozhi, J Biomol Struct Dyn 2020).

 A preliminary study in Thailand among six people with mild to moderate symptoms of COVID-19 found that 180 mg of andrographis extract given daily within 72 hours of infection improved symptoms, particularly cough, within 3 days.
-Surprisingly, based on this very limited data and, apparently, other clinical evidence that has not yet been published, the government of Thailand approved the use of andrographis extract for treating minor symptoms of COVID-19 in people ages 18 to 60 in late December 2020.
+Surprisingly, based on this very limited data and, possibly, other clinical evidence that has not yet been published, the government of Thailand approved the use of andrographis extract for treating minor symptoms of COVID-19 in people ages 18 to 60 in late December 2020.
 A slightly larger, placebo-controlled study in Thailand reported that patients with mild COVID-19 were less likely to develop pneumonia if they took andrographis, but this study was later withdrawn due to "an error of statistical analysis which could be misleading."(Wanaratna, medRxiv 2021 — preprint).